And Then All Hell Broke Loose: About the author

-Richard Engel is an American journalist who was born on September 16, 1973, in New York.
+Richard Engel is an American journalist who was born in New York.
 He grew up in Manhattan, where he attended Riverdale Country School.
 After graduating, he went on to attend Stanford University and earned a B.A. in foreign relations.
 He knew he wanted to be a journalist and decided to move to the middle east, because he knew that's where the next big story would be.
 He began as a freelance reporter working for many news agencies such as ABC, USA Today, and BBC World Service.
 He lived in Egypt, Iraq, and Syria so he could get the first hand accounts of any news or events.
 He is one of very few reporters and the only American television correspondent to cover the entire war in Iraq.
 He also covered the war in Afghanistan, and the revolution in Libya.
 He can speak many dialects of Arabic and also Spanish and Italian.
 Over his long career, he has survived IED attacks, kidnappings, and ambushes, He was named chief foreign correspondent for NBC news in 2008 and has won seven news and documentary Emmys.
 He is now the author of three books.